ngrogg/MHWI-Editor/README.md

-# MHWI Editor
+# MHWI Editor for Linux

 ## Overview
-A wrapper for the Nexus Mods MHWI save editor.
-Created since I run Linux, MHWI runs on Linux and I found out the save editor works on Linux. <br>
+A wrapper for the Nexus Mods MHWI save editor. <br>
+Created since I run Linux, MHWI runs on Linux and I found out the save editor works on Linux with wine. <br>

 Original editor can be found here, <br>
 https://www.nexusmods.com/monsterhunterworld/mods/5995 <br>